Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Path Length in Trajectory Generation

 \section{Path Length in Trajectory Generation}

 We constrain trajectory length to 4–7 steps to keep the difficulty and temporal context comparable to natural VLN data.
 Figure~\ref{fig:path_length_distribution} shows the statistics of the path length.
-To be noted, the R2R, ScaleVLN, SRDF datasets, and our Temporal Order Planning datasets have quite less instructions with a 4-step trajectory.
+To be noted, the R2R, ScaleVLN, SRDF datasets, and our Temporal Order Planning datasets have significantly fewer instructions with a 4-step trajectory.